Djmoolya20/SKILLLAB_PROR-2026-ControlLoop/README.md

 ## 18.3 Design Reflection

-What did you learn about:
-- designing,
-- delight,
-- clarity,
-- physical interaction,
-- understanding,
-- iteration?

 We learned that keeping the design simple and clear makes the system much easier to understand.
 The LED indicators helped in giving instant feedback, so it was easy to see what the car was doing at any moment.
 Adding gradual speed changes instead of just stopping made the behavior feel more realistic and interesting.

 From a physical interaction point of view, using a touch sensor made the system easy to control without any complex input.
 During testing, we understood that small changes like adjusting sensor placement or tuning values can improve performance a lot.
 Overall, the process showed us that good design comes from simple ideas, clear feedback, and continuous small improvements.